heiklap/dawo/README.md

-# dawo 0.9.9
+# dawo 1.0.0

 https://pub.dartlang.org/packages/dawo

-Beginner Dart programmers project to learn Dart by developing a glorious package.
+Devoted Dart programmers project to learn Dart by developing a glorious package.
 - Complicated and copious  spectrum of classes, functions and methods sets creator and user to situation where must take challenging effort to manage and exploit all the features.
 Here is plenty of room for imagination and ideas.
 For beginner programmes this is one way to simulate real-world development stress.